zydou/arti/crates/arti-config/README.md

 # arti-config

-`arti-config`: Removed crate.
+Removed crate.
 (Tools for configuration management in Arti)

 This crate was part of [Arti](https://gitlab.torproject.org/tpo/core/arti/), a project to